MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    >
    >In production environments, we recommend that you use a certificate with a private key to sign the user access tokens between the web node and the LDAP server.
    >
-   >Tokens are useful to the application developer who can use them to identify and authenticate the user who is sending the API call within his or her application.
+   >Tokens are useful to the application developers who use them to identify and authenticate users who are sending API calls within their application.
 [Learn more...](security-access-tokens.md)

    1. On each machine hosting the Web node, install the trusted, signed **access token signing certificate** with a private key in the certificate store.
 Take note of the `Subject` name of the certificate as you need this information later.